zohar-yzgiaev/TaskFly/README.md

 - 🚲 Daily Cruise: Tasks that need to be executed by the end of the day.
 - 🐢 Turtle Pace: Tasks that can wait to be executed sometime this week.

-With TaskFly, you're not just scheduling tasks - you're controlling a powerful, flexible daemon that handles job dependencies, manages job execution environments, provides direct feedback on job statuses, and offers a centralized dashboard for monitoring all your tasks.
+With its layered architecture, TaskFly is more than just a scheduler - it's a powerful, flexible daemon with a user-friendly interface that handles job dependencies, manages execution environments, offers direct feedback on job statuses, and provides a centralized platform for task monitoring.

+## 🏛️ Architecture

+TaskFly follows a three-tiered architecture:

+1. **Daemon Layer**: The overarching layer that manages the HTTP Service and Task Scheduler layers.
+2. **HTTP Service Layer**: Responsible for handling incoming HTTP requests and forwarding them to the Task Scheduler.
+3. **Task Scheduler Layer**: Schedules and executes tasks according to their urgency level.

 ## 🔧 Installation